glennsturgis/jbt-advanced-python/README.md

     - Serve the purpose of adhering to SOLID patterns where each pattern implements a specific purpose.
     - https://python-patterns.guide/
     - https://www.digitalocean.com/community/tutorials/gangs-of-four-gof-design-patterns

+## Day 5
+- Async in Python
+- threading
+    - consumer and producer pattern with Queue
+    - `ThreadPoolExecutor` - map, submit, as_completed
+- multiprocessing
+    - multiprocess pools
+- asyncio
+    - `gather`, `as_completed`, ...
+- Flask